matthieugomez/EconPDEs.jl/README.md

 - It is robust: the underlying algorithm is based on a combination of upwinding and *fully* implicit time stepping (more details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/examples/details.pdf))
 - It is fast: implicit time-steps are solved using sparse Jacobians
-- It is simple-to-use: solve PDEs in less than 10 lines of codes
+- It is simple-to-use: solve PDEs in 10 lines of codes

 # Examples